YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    GDE>

-Now map the name spaces to the regions.
+Now we map the name spaces to the regions.

 .. parsed-literal::
    GDE> add -name Horse -region=mammals